A choice as to how you want to borrow. You can borrow in your own name or as a group of up to four private individuals.

 Applications for new Special Purpose Vehicle (SPV) Limited Companies and/or Limited Liability Partnerships will no longer be accepted, however we will continue to accept applications from our existing Woolwich BTL SPV and LLP mortgage customers.

 A choice of how to let your Buy to Let property from a range of acceptable options.
 You’re not restricted to just an Assured Shorthold Tenancy.

 Mortgages up to £1m (subject to product availability) on an individual property, over a term of 5 to 25 years.
-You can borrow up to four Woolwich Buy to Let properties with us up to £3m.
+You can borrow to £3m with us on Woolwich Buy to Let properties.

 Repayments on an interest-only, and/or capital repayment basis.

 Portability so you can transfer your Buy to Let mortgage rate to another Buy to Let property.

 You will need to earn a minimum income to apply for a Woolwich Buy to Let mortgage.
 The principal customer must earn and be able to evidence a minimum gross annual income of £25k, increasing to £50k where aggregate borrowing or an individual loan size is over £500,000.
 If you're a Barclays Current Account customer, we've made applying for a Woolwich Buy to Let even easier!
 Ask us how.

 Your Buy to Let property needs to generate enough rental income to cover your annual mortgage interest payments.